hltree/docker-php-web/nginx/README.md

-# Apache
+# Nginx

-Using php with apache.
+Using php with nginx.

 ## Usage